cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

-    "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Bitcoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "bitcoindesired" : "n.nnnnnnnn",   // (string) the number of bitcoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (BTC/token) "timelimit" : nn,                  // (number) the time limit in blocks a buyer has to pay following a successful accept "minimumfee" : "n.nnnnnnnn",       // (string) the minimum mining fee a buyer has to pay to accept this offer
+    "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Bitcoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "zurcoindesired" : "n.nnnnnnnn",   // (string) the number of zurcoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (BTC/token) "timelimit" : nn,                  // (number) the time limit in blocks a buyer has to pay following a successful accept "minimumfee" : "n.nnnnnnnn",       // (string) the minimum mining fee a buyer has to pay to accept this offer